elmin387/elmin387/README.md

 Hi there,

-I am Junior Front-End developer with several years experience in Mechanical Engineering.
+I am Junior Front-End developer with several years experience in Techical support, IT support and Engineering